Skip to main content

 Frequently Asked Questions

-The Dark Queen of Mortholme is a casual role playing game with fantasy, romance and drama themes.
+The Dark Queen of Mortholme is a casual role playing game with fantasy and romance themes.
+Common tags for The Dark Queen of Mortholme include gothic, indie, trading, psychological, emotional and others.

 The Dark Queen of Mortholme is available on PC, Mac OS, Steam Deck, Windows and others.